The State of the American Dream

 About the Book

 We Called It a War: Lessons Learned from the Fight to End Poverty is Sargent Shriver’s own account of his leadership of the War on Poverty, which he undertook under President Lyndon Johnson between 1964 and 1968.
-His memoir offers an inside view of how programs including Head Start and Community Action were conceived and implemented.
+His memoir offers an inside view of how programs, including Head Start and Community Action, were conceived and implemented.
 The book gives the reader intimate insights into the opportunities and challenges of translating President Johnson’s audacious pledge to end poverty into a working set of social programs that continue to empower communities across the United States today.
 Shriver’s words reveal a public administrator skilled at creating major social policy; a global citizen driven by his spiritual faith and commitment to social justice; a social entrepreneur whose skeptical approach to bureaucracy enabled him to liberate the creative energies of the diverse individuals who collaborated with him; and a politician who earned the trust and respect of his adversaries.

 We Called It a War reminds us that to achieve equal opportunity and justice for all, we must again create an environment that nurtures bold ideas and empowers decisive, community-based action.